The History of the Waa-Mu Show

 Year Title Co-Chairs

-2018 Title TBD Maxwell Beer, Kaja Burke-Williams, Sarah Ohlson, Andrew Restieri
+2018 Manhattan Miracle Maxwell Beer, Kaja Burke-Williams, Sarah Ohlson, Andrew Restieri

 2017 Beyond Belief: A Superhero Story Jessie Jennison, Charlotte Morris, Eric Peters, Justin Tepper